 Ongoing communication between parents and teachers is essential in providing the best education for our children.
 If there is any matter that you feel needs clarification you are strongly urged to contact the class teacher to arrange a convenient time to meet.
 This will allow both of you to give your full attention to the discussion.
 If you find that the matter is not addressed to your satisfaction by the teacher concerned, you should make an appointment to see the Principal.

 Parent Teacher Information Nights

 A parent – teacher meeting for each class is held early in first term.
 Class teachers explain classroom policies, practices and procedures at these meetings.
 All parents are requested to attend these meetings.
 If you are unable to attend, please arrange an alternative meeting time, with the class teacher.

 Our newsletter is called the “VERITAS” which is Latin for the school motto ‘TRUTH’.
-This newsletter will be posted on the school website by 4pm each Friday.
+This newsletter will be emailed to parents and posted on the school website fortnightly.
 It is important that we all take the time to read the newsletter, as this is the main form of communication between school and home.
 If you would like to place a notice in the newsletter please contact the school office or your P&F class representative.